 The Chinese Characters of “Jungmyeonjeon” (重明殿).
-If you can read Chinese, you might noticed that the 2nd character “明” look slightly different from what it should look like.
+If you can read Chinese, you might notice that the 2nd character “明” look slightly different from what it should look like.
 Precisely, the character “明” should have “日” as its component.
-However character “目” was used as component here.
+However, character “目” was used as a component here.
 It was said that since this building was a Royal library, Go Jong purposely selected the character “目” which literally means “eyes” as an admonishment to see things clearly.

 Although admission is free for all visitors, everyone is required to change into slippers before entering the building to protect the building.
-Even glass flooring were installed to better preserve the patterned tiles.
+Even glass flooring was installed to better preserve the patterned tiles.

 As the building was designed by Russian, we can see the influence of the west here in the building, especially from its arched pillars surrounded the building.
 As the building is built from bricks, after Deoksugung caught fire, Go Jong feels much safer working here and hence shifted his office to this building.

 A picture of Go Jong with the officials who second the idea of signing the Japan-Korea protectorate treaty (Eulsa Treaty), one of the saddening past of Korea.
 You can check out more about the history of Eulsa Treaty here at Jungmyeonjeon.